Francesco149/better-tdesktop/README.md

 * removed gyp
 * build script doesn't require bash (compatible with smaller shells such as busybox's ash)
+* removed unity integration and dependency on unity libs

 Effort will be made to shrink the dependencies further.
 Credits to debian maintainers for the qt patches.